gypsydave5/gypsydave5.github.io/_posts/2016-08-09-the-c-programming-language-part-one-hello-world.md

 to write a program quickly and efficiently, while at the same time being able to communicate directly with the computer's memory addresses to allow a programmer to perform low level optimizations.
-It has been a remarkably popular language, being used to write other languages (parts of Ruby are written in C,  NodeJS uses C to make certain operations faster), and heavily influencing most modern programming languages (Java, Ruby, JavaScript, and most obviously, Go).
+It has been a remarkably popular language, being used to write other languages (Ruby is written in C, NodeJS wouldn't work without [libuv], written in C), and heavily influencing most modern programming languages (Java, Ruby, JavaScript, and most obviously, Go).

 ## `hello, world`